EUFAR/egads-gui/doc/source/install.rst

 Installation
 =============

-The latest version of the EGADS GUI can be obtained from https://github.com/EUFAR/egads-gui/tree/Lineage and from https://github.com/EUFAR/egads-gui/releases for the Stand-alone version (look for the EGADS Lineage GUI STA vX.X.X package, STA means stand-alone).
+The latest version of the EGADS GUI can be obtained from https://github.com/EUFAR/egads-gui/tree/Lineage and from https://github.com/EUFAR/egads-gui/releases for the Stand-alone version (look for the EGADS Lineage GUI STA System vX.X.X package, STA means stand-alone).

 *************